Yxwww/yuxi-site/posts/darkmode.md

 Result in flash disappear sooner!
 Yet, it is still obvious.
 Rerender is the issue, can we handle darkmode even earlier?

+{% callout type="note" title="Hypothesis" %}
-### Hypothesis: lift darkmode logic all the way to the top of render tree makes rerender not observable
+lift darkmode logic all the way to the top of render tree makes rerender not observable
+{% /callout %}

 ![Images](/static/img/posts/tailwind-darkmode-logic.png)